 - Most repinned – you can choose either one specific day, the last seven days, or the last 14 days.
 You’ll be shown the 100 most repinned pins in your chosen time period

 - Most clicked – you can choose either one specific day, the last seven days, or the last 14 days.
 You’ll be able to see what pins or images are driving the most traffic

 Instagram Analytic tools provide data about who your followers are, when they’re online, and how many users looked at your posts.

 Follower demographic analytics

 - Location can be by country, or narrowed down to city.
-Time zone information being useful so you know what time is best for posting.
+Time zone information is useful so you know what time it's best to post your content

-- Gender and age also shows how many followers you have, plus new ones gained.
+- Gender and age shows how many followers you have, plus new ones gained

 View data on impressions, reach, website clicks, and follower activity.

 - Impressions are the total number of times all your posts have been seen